dustinpfister/blog_posts/_posts/nodejs-example-simple-rpg-game.md

 ### 2.4 - Set bounds for a display object

+There is a utility method for setting the boundaries for a display object.

 ```js
 // use the given 'map' object with a w and h prop
 // to create an object with x and y props set to values